11 Ways to Optimize Your Online Store's Conversion Rate

 To do this effectively, you’ll need a Facebook Pixel.
 It’s relatively simple to set up and lets you retarget your site visitors on Facebook with ads that feature products they interacted with on your site.

-According to Target Marketing magazine, 26% of customers will return to a site through retargeting.
+Approximately 26% of customers will return to a site through retargeting.
 The ad might be just the push someone needs to return to your site and complete the purchase.

 Converting visitors to customers